 Get out your shopping list—it's time for another round of Beauty Products Worth Buying This Month!

-Okay, on to my top picks for March:
+These are my top picks for March!

-2. Bite Beauty Lipstick
+Bite Beauty Amuse Bouche Lipstick

 If you're a Bite Beauty lipstick lover (and who isn't?), here's some news: the old Luminous Crèmes are being replaced as of this month by the new Amuse Bouche collection.
 I can't remember what their predecessors were like, but I do find these VERY similar to the Maple Matte Crèmes (minus the scent and with less of a sheen).
 They're so creamy and rich but feel super-light on the lips—everything a lipstick should be.
 There are 34 shades; I tried six.
 From left to right: Gazpacho, a true blue-red; Beetroot, a bold berry; Honeycomb, a beige nude; Chai, a mauve brown; Black Truffle, a black violet; and Spritzer, a plum rose.